qrvey/partner-portal/docs/deployment/04-Installing the Qrvey platform/gov-cloud-fips.md

 ---
-id: gov-cloud-fips
+id: deploy-in-aws-govcloud-with-fips
-title: Deploying Qrvey in AWS GovCloud with FIPS
+title: Deploy in AWS GovCloud with FIPS
-sidebar_label: Deploying in AWS GovCloud with FIPS
+sidebar_label: Deploy in AWS GovCloud with FIPS
 tags: [CloudOps Engineer]
 sidebar_position: 2
 displayed_sidebar: getting-started
 ---

-# Deploying Qrvey in AWS GovCloud with FIPS
+# Deploy in AWS GovCloud with FIPS

 This document outlines the process for deploying a Qrvey Platform instance in AWS GovCloud with FIPS enabled.